 The course is taught in a series of sections or ” Modules”.
-Each module lasts one week and represents a specific topic or issue of food regulation.
-A new module is uploaded each Monday morning.
+A module typically lasts one week and represents a specific topic or issue of food regulation.
+A new module usually is uploaded each Monday morning.
 You will have one week to read the materials, investigate the web links, and complete the assignment.
 Once uploaded, the Modules remain online throughout the duration of the course so you can always go back in case you miss a week or need to refer to a specific topic.

 Here’s a sample Index of the Modules in this course, which may change each semester.

-- Module Ten Food Recalls
+- Module 2 – Food Labeling

-- Module Eleven Compliance and Enforcement
+- Module 12 – Government Enforcement

-Your assignments will be due by the following Monday and can be submitted automatically within the course in the module assignment drop box.
+Your assignments will be due the following Monday and can be submitted automatically within the course in the module assignment drop box.
 Grades are posted electronically and sent to you by email.
 Class participation is accomplished by means of synchronous and asynchronous Internet communication technologies such as the written Discussion Forums.